alexgherman997/jobboards-data-public/README.md

 Jobboard data framwork is searching for jobs in mulitple jobboards using Node.js for API extraction and Playwright for UI extraction, with TypeScript.<br>
 Qualify those jobs based on multiple criterias and ChatGPT(eg: xing-api.ts).<br>
-And returns a qualifed list of JSON jobs for manual validatation and application.<br>
+And returns a qualifed list of JSON jobs for manual validatation and application.

 ## Installation command